cardanoz/constitution/constitution-2.2.txt

 ### **2.7.
 Non-Updatable Protocol Parameters**

-Some fundamental protocol parameters cannot be changed by the
+Some fundamental protocol parameters cannot be changed by the "Parameter Update" action.
-\Parameter Update\ action.
 These parameters can only be changed in a new Genesis file as part of a hard fork.
 It is not necessary to provide specific guardrails on updating these parameters.